Moahmmed1900/manga_metadata_retrieval/README.md

  - Cover Art.

 # How to use?
+ - Set komga server information in "komga/config.py".
-You can look at jupter notebooks for examples.
+ - You can look at jupter notebooks for exmaples.